Cigar box guitar: Modern revival

-A modern revival of these instruments (also known as the Cigar Box Guitar Revolution) has been gathering momentum with an increase in the number of cigar box guitar builders and performers.
-A loose-knit group of underground musicians tour the East Coast of the United States each summer under the banner "Masters of the Cigar Box Guitar Tour."
+A modern revival of these instruments has been gathering momentum with an increase in the number of cigar box guitar builders and performers.
+A loose-knit group of underground musicians tour the East Coast of the United States each summer under the banner "Masters of the Cigar Box Guitar Tour"..
 These musicians include Doctor Oakroot, Johnny Lowebow, Tomi-O and many others.
 A growing number of primitive luthiers are adding cigar box guitars to their items for sale.
-Some cigar box guitar builders of today include Shane Speal, Mike Snowden, Del Puckett and Peter Lake of Heavy Fog Guitars.
+Some cigar box guitar builders of today include Mike Doyle Shane Speal, Mike Snowden, Del Puckett and Peter Lake of Heavy Fog Guitars.

 The modern revival is partly due to interest in the DIY culture, as a cigar box is inexpensive in comparison with other factors, such as strings and construction time.
 Many modern cigar box guitar makers can be seen as practitioners of a type of lutherie and implement various personal touches, such as the addition of pickups and resonator cones.
+In the mid-to-late 1990’s, Jay Kirgis, a musician and sculptor in Oxford, Mississippi, created playable, sculptural cigarbox and biscuit tin instruments using pool cues as necks.

-The modern revival of cigar box guitars is documented in the 2008 film Songs Inside the Box, which was shot primarily at the Cigar Box Guitar Extravaganza, an annual event held in Huntsville, Alabama.
-Huntsville, Alabama is home to the world's longest-running cigar box guitar festival.
-The 17th annual Cigar Box Guitar Festival was held in 2021.
+The modern revival of cigar box guitars is documented in the 2008 film Songs Inside the Box, which was shot primarily at the Cigar Box Guitar Extravaganza, an annual event held in Huntsville, Alabama, which has since been re-named the World's Longest-Running Cigar Box Guitar Festival.
+The 19th annual Cigar Box Guitar Festival was held in 2022.

-Huntsville, Alabama is home to the only brick-and-mortar cigar box guitar store in the world.
-Located at Lowe Mill Arts & Entertainment, the store was founded by John Nickel and his father Pat Nickel, after John attended the local cigar box guitar festival and was inspired to build and play cigar box guitars.
+While there are many cigar box guitar builders, selling their guitars online, at music festivals and outdoor markets, Huntsville, Alabama is also home to the only brick-and-mortar cigar box guitar store in the world, exclusively selling cigar box guitars and other cigar box instruments.
+Located at Lowe Mill Arts & Entertainment, the store was founded in 2010 by John Nickel and his father Pat Nickel, after John attended the Cigar Box Guitar Extravaganza and was inspired to build and play cigar box guitars.
 Luthier Jeff Mello and his wife Tara took over ownership of the store in February 2021.
 In November 2021, Mello and the store were featured on the WVTM Chronicle special, "Made in 'Bama," hosted by Lisa Crane.

 The Cigar Box Guitar Museum, a free display dedicated to cigar box guitars, is located in Speal’s Tavern, a small blues club in New Alexandria, Pennsylvania.
 It is curated by cigar box guitarist Shane Speal and contains over 60 antique and modern cigar box guitars.